Lessons You’ll learn

 Take a quiz

-The Mamanucas are located just off the western coast of Viti Levu in a lagoon formed between the Great Sea Reef and the Mainland.
+The Mamanuca Islands are located just off the western coast of Viti Levu in a lagoon formed between the Great Sea Reef and the Mainland.
 Visible from the Nadi coastline it is easily accessible from the mainland.
-The islands are easily accessed from Denarau by boat, seaplane or helicopter.
+The islands are easily accessed from Denarau by boat or helicopter.
 Many companies offer charters and transfer services and the local resorts also have their own transfers or can arrange it for you.

 - Helicopter